-MR. DARREN LUI, President and Executive Director
+MR. DARREN LUI, Chief Executive Officer and Executive Director

-Mr. Darren Lui is the President and an Executive Director of Aptorum Group Limited.
+Mr. Darren Lui is the Chief Executive Officer and Executive Director of Aptorum Group Limited.
+Mr. Lui served as President and Executive Director of Aptorum Group Limited from October 2017 to May 2022.
 Mr. Lui was previously the founder, director and responsible officer of Varengold Capital Securities Limited and Varengold Capital Asset Management Limited in Hong Kong, with subsidiaries operating brokerage, asset management, and investment businesses in Asia established since January 2015.